Delta-9 THC is the

 Delta-8 THC is a

 naturally occurring minor cannabinoid, which means that cannabis plants contain only a small concentration of it.
-It was popularized with the passage of the
+It was popularized by the

-2018 Farm Bill, which made hemp-derived cannabinoids legal on a federal level.
+2018 Farm Bill, which legalized hemp-derived cannabinoids at the federal level.

 Unlike hemp-derived Delta-9, Delta-8 THC doesn’t have a concentration limit.
 So you'll find it in various form factors: edibles, tinctures, inhalables, you name it!
-The catch is that it's not legal in all 50 states, with some states banning or severely restricting it, so check your local laws to find out if it is legal near you.
+The catch is that it's not legal in all 50 states; some states ban or severely restrict it, so check your local laws to find out if it is legal near you.

 But beyond legal status, Delta-8 and Delta-9 differ in terms of their effects.